 Please check us out.
 If you come across a documentation page that contains an error or inaccuracy, use one of the casual contribution tools described below to improve the page.
-You can’t break anything, only improve it!
 If you have any questions, please do not hesitate to contact the Docs team.

-As a writer, you can fully concentrate on the content and your message and write away.
+As a writer, you concentrate on the content and write away.

 The 4-eyes principle applies to the Fedora documentation.
 A different author reviews each contribution.
-Technically, when you complete your text or text modification, the system create a "Pull Request" or "Merge Request" to integrate your text into the documentation body.
-This triggers other authors, specifically board members or members specifically committed to the part of the documentation body in question, to start a review and either initiates an inclusion or starts a discussion.
-Allow 2-3 days for an answer to a request.
+When you complete your text or text modification, the system creates a "Pull Request" or "Merge Request" to integrate your text into the documentation body.
+This triggers other authors, board members or members committed to the part of the documentation body in question, to start a review and either initiates an inclusion or starts a discussion.
+Allow 2 to 3 days for an answer to a request.

-The AsciiDoc text document is stored in series of GIT repositories.
-The is system especially popular among software developers, but also very capable for managing text documents.
-GIT encourages and facilitates the use of the 4-eyes principle by a "Pull (or Merge) Request Workflow".
+The AsciiDoc text document is stored in series of Git repositories.
+This is a system especially popular among software developers, but also very capable for managing text documents.
+Git encourages and facilitates the use of the 4-eyes principle by a "Pull (or Merge) Request Workflow".
 You only need to worry about the details of this workflow if you want to set up a local work environment intended for professional and frequent contributions.
 All other tools take care of the necessary steps in the background.

 One can distinguish several typical types of contribution to Fedora documentation, for which the available tools are suitable in different ways.

-Many ways for various type of contributions, e.g., typo fixes, adding short information or a link, update an article, contribute a new article.
+There are many ways for various types of contribution.
+For example, typo fixes, adding short information or a link, update an article, write a new article.

-This typically involves minor changes, e.g., typo fixes, adding short information or a link, or a correction to the text.
-This type is especially necessary whenever the documentation needs to be updated due to a new software version.
+This task involves minor changes.
+For example, typo fixes, adding short information or a link, or a correction to the text.
+This type is especially necessary whenever the documentation needs to be updated for a new software version.

-The File Edit tools are convenient for this purpose.
+The File Edit button are convenient for this purpose.

-The Web interface is a convenient tools for this purpose.
-A local writing environment is useable as well, but may involve too much overhead, if you want contribute to just one documentation.
+The Web IDE is a convenient tool for this purpose.
+A local writing environment is useable as well, but may involve too much overhead if you want contribute to just one document.

 It is highly recommended to present the plan on one of the Docs communication channels before starting.
-You may get suggestions and tips on content, but also on editing, e.g., file structure and naming conventions.
+You may get suggestions and tips on content, but also on editing.
+For example, file structure and naming conventions.

-This typically involves a new extensive subject area, such as new software or a new administration tool.
-Typically, it includes several sections and chapters and requires the creation of a new, separate repository.
+This task involves a new extensive subject area, such as new software or a new administration tool.
+For example, inclusion of several sections and chapters and the creation of a new, separate repository.